makrai/notes/butt06-case.md

 4.5 The VP-internal subject hypothesis 53
 4.6 Case and Agreement 55
 4.7 D-Structure, θ-Theory, and Structural Case 55
-4.8 Structural vs. Inherent or Quirky Case
+4.8 Structural vs Inherent or Quirky Case

 * so far: structural Case.
 This is defined as a property of a structural configuration and generally assigns nominative and accusative case